BhardwajAnurag/BandNameGenerator/README.md

-# BandNameGenerator
-1/100 days of code

-Basic concatenation
+# Basic Coding Exercises

+Contains files of Day 1 to day 14 of 100 day coding challenge